 I am drifting between the Atlantic Ocean (La Palma Island, Spain) and the Mediterranian Sea (Sicily, Italy).
 Along the way, I paint and photograph dreamy seascapes.
 They reflect the journey I went to reconnect with Nature and to regain faith in dreams.
 I’d like to invite you to join this quest.

-Sirena [born Justyna Kowalska] is a Polish abstract painter, photographer, and theatre artist currently based on La Palma Island in Spain.
+Sirena [born Justyna Kowalska] is a Polish abstract painter, photographer, and theatre artist currently based on La Palma Island in Spain and Sicily (Italy).
 After graduating from AST National Academy of Theatre Arts in Kraków in 2008, she worked as a director, actress, and playwright for national stages; she was also a screenwriter in polish radio and television.
 In 2018 she took a sabbatical to recover from burnout and depression.
 The journey around the Canary Islands led to the spiritual and artistic transition.
 Through art, Sirena is exploring the topic of reconnection with Nature and dreams.
 She paints abstract seascapes with the use of organic materials (sand, sticks, dried plants).
 In photography, Sirena focuses on poetic landscapes and mythological self-portraits

 My art studio is in Nature.